January 1, 2019

 “It is always a question of freeing life wherever it is imprisoned, or of tempting it into an uncertain combat.”

 “The exhaustion of natural resources is probably much less advanced than the exhaustion of subjective resources, of vital resources, that is afflicting our contemporaries.
 If so much satisfaction is derived from surveying the devastation of the environment it’s largely because this veils the frightening ruin of subjectivities.
 Every oil spill, every sterile plain,

 every species extinction is an image of our souls in rags, a reflection of our lack of world, of our intimate impotence to inhabit it.”

 October 25, 2018

 On the Maintenance of Supremacy, the Ethnological Museum and the Intricacies of the Humboldt Forum read more.

 Emigration and the Greek economy: why Caniaris’s 1976 installation still resonates today read more.

 South as a State of Mind

-Edited by Marina Fokidis (Editor in Chief and Founding Director) and Monika Szewczyk (Guest Editor) Re-designed by Studio Lialios Vazoura, and published by Cube Art Editions Athens, with key support of the Goethe Institute as well as the financial aid of Schwarz Foundation and our advertisers who trusted us for this restart.
+Edited by Marina Fokidis (Editor-in-Chief and Founding Director) and Monika Szewczyk (Guest Editor).
+Re-designed by Studio Lialios Vazoura, and published by Cube Art Editions Athens, with key support of the Goethe Institut, as well as the financial aid of Schwarz Foundation and our advertisers who trusted us for this restart.

 October 10, 2015